-The curriculum of ‘Iolani is designed to meet the entrance requirements of leading colleges, while also encouraging students to become competent learners, skilled in reading, writing, mathematics and effective at communicating well in speech, writing, world language and the arts.
-At the same time, it is sufficiently flexible and broad of scope to meet individual needs.
+The Upper School curriculum of ‘Iolani is designed to meet the entrance requirements of leading colleges, while also encouraging students to become competent learners, skilled in reading, writing, mathematics and effective at communicating well in speech, writing, world language and the arts.
+At the same time, course offerings are sufficiently flexible and broad in scope to meet individual needs and interests.

-Minimal requirements for a diploma (see below) are supplemented by electives which depend on individual aptitudes and interests.
-Annually, each student chooses a course of study annually in consultation with his or her counselors, the appropriate department heads, and the Dean of Upper School.
+Minimal requirements for a diploma (see below) are supplemented by electives which are chosen according to individual aptitudes and interests.
+Annually, each student chooses a course of study in consultation with his or her counselors, the appropriate department heads, and the Dean of Upper School.

 Seventeen units are required for a diploma.
 They must include the following:

 - Four years of English.

-- Three years of the same world language and through the sophomore year.*
+- Three levels of the same world language and through the sophomore year.**

 - Three years of math through Algebra II and math through the junior year.*